mjdenton/publish_to_npm_using_github_actions/README.md

 # npm_project
-Publish code to npm using GitHub Actions
+Publish to npm using GitHub Actions